IceFireCode/TestExpress/NOTES.md

 [x] create test to create an electric car instance -> batteryCapacity = 0 [x] create the ElectricCar (using same CarModel) class and make the test pass

+## 🍅 Pomodoro 4

+[ ] Somehow deal with CarModel also needing to be separated into different interfaces [ ] create more tests for the ElectricCar (or move to the future?)
+[ ] create a VehicleRepository to store the cars (in memory) [ ] create and store a gasoline and an electric car, then get them from the repository [ ] create a VehicleController to handle the HTTP requests and responses